jamesdanielwhitford/replit.github.io/teams/creating-projects-assignments.md

 ### Publishing

 When you are done editing your project and it is ready to be published, click "Publish project" from the IDE.
+Once published, your project will be viewable and editable by all members assigned to that project.

 ![Project publish button](/images/teamsForEducation/project-publish-button.png)